Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Convergence

+\begin{proof} Since the sublevel sets of $F_{\lambda,\mu}$ are bounded when $\lambda > 0$ and $\mu >0$, and $F_{\lambda,\mu}(A^{(\ell)},B^{(\ell)})$ is monotonically decreasing, there exists at least one accumulation point, and all accumulation points take the same function value.
+For the statements on the accumulation points we refer to~\cite[Theorem~5.1]{Tseng2001} and~\cite[Theorem~4.9]{Gorski2007} as discussed above. \end{proof}

-We point out that in the unregularized case ($\lambda = 0$ and/or $\mu = 0$) we do not only have a potential lack of uniqueness in the subproblems but are also unable to even ensure boundedness of the iterates, although we do not have a counterexample at hand.
+For clarity, we point out that in the case $\lambda = 0$ or $\mu = 0$ the solvability of the substeps is still ensured, since, e.g., the update of $A$ realizes a best approximation of $\op$ in operator norm on the linear subspace of all $\sum_{j=1}^k A_j \otimes B_j$ with the $B$ being fixed.
+However, we cannot guarantee uniqueness in the subproblems in this case.
+Moreover, we are unable to even ensure boundedness of the iterates, although we do not have a counterexample at hand.

 Let us also briefly discuss whether partial optima of $F_{\lambda,\mu}$ are critical points.
 Clearly, if $F_{\lambda,\mu}$ is differentiable at a partial optimum $(A^*,B^*)$, then $\nabla F_{\lambda,\mu}(A^*,B^*) = 0$.
 This condition boils down to $\| \op - \sum_{j=1}^k A_j \otimes B_j \|_2$ being differentiable in $(A^*,B^*)$.
 It is well known that the matrix spectral norm function